Table of Contents

 Controversies surrounding the legalization of cannabis for pets

-Similarly to humans, the cannabinoids target the endocannabinoid system of the animal.
+Similar to humans, cannabinoids target the endocannabinoid system of the animal.
 This system causes different effects as compared to the biochemical reactions of other medications available for pets use.

 Industrial hemp for pets